Dielectric nonlocal metasurfaces for fully solid-state ultra-thin optical systems: Fundamental Trade-offs and Nonlocal Metasurface Design

 from which we see that the near-resonance transmission phase is approximately a linear function with respect to $\omega$ or $\omega \left( k_t \right)$.
 Considering the exact expression in Eq. (\ref{eq:linear}), we also note that the phase varies around the resonance (varying either $\omega$ or $k_t$) in a limited range from $-\pi/2$ to $\pi/2$, as expected.
 This already indicates the inherent limitation of using a single guided-mode resonance to implement the phase function in Eq. (\ref{eq:2}), which generally requires an available phase range much wider than $\pi$ to replace a free-space volume of large length over a wide range of $k_t$.

-To obtain closed-form expressions for the transmission phase, we assume that the guided mode supported by the structure in Fig. \ref{fig1}(b) is well confined and with little radiation leakage, which corresponds to having a sufficiently high-Q scattering resonance (which in turn requires that the permittivity of the dielectric plates is sufficiently high).
-In this way, the imaginary part of the eigenfrequency can be neglected, and it can be shown that the dispersion relation of the considered guided mode is approximately a quadratic function for relatively small values of $k_t$ (small incidence angles) (see Supplementary material, Eq.
+To obtain closed-form expressions for the transmission phase, we assume that the guided mode supported by the structure in Fig. \ref{fig1}(b) is well confined and with little radiation leakage, which corresponds to having a scattering resonance with sufficiently high quality factor $Q$ (which in turn requires that the permittivity of the dielectric plates is sufficiently high).
+In this way, the imaginary part of the eigenfrequency can be neglected, and it can be shown that the dispersion relation of the considered guided mode is approximately a quadratic function for relatively small values of $k_t$ (small incidence angles) (see supporting information, Eq.
 (S14)):

-An approximate expression for the coefficient $\alpha$ of the second-order term for the structure under consideration is given in Supplementary material, Eq.
+An approximate expression for the coefficient $\alpha$ of the second-order term for the structure under consideration is given in the supporting information document, Eq.
 (S15).
 Combining Eqs. (\ref{eq:linear}) and (\ref{eq:quadratic}), we get

 Thus, the transmission phase of the considered structure, acting as a nonlocal $k_t$-dependent metasurface, has the same form as that of free space, given by Eq. (\ref{eq:2}).
-We also note that, similar to Eq. (\ref{eq:2}), Eq. (\ref{eq:phase metasurface}) only has even-order terms, which is expected since both free space and the considered structure are transversely mirror-symmetric, hence plane waves with opposite transverse wavenumbers, $k_t$ and $-k_t$, have the same response.
+We also note that, similar to Eq. (\ref{eq:2}), Eq. (\ref{eq:phase metasurface}) only has even-order terms, which is expected since both free space and the considered structure are transversely mirror-symmetric, hence the transmission response is the same for plane waves with opposite transverse wavenumbers, $k_t$ and $-k_t$.

 As noted in \cite{reshef2020towards} and \cite{guo2020squeeze}, a global $k_t$-independent transmission-phase difference between the space-squeezing device and free space is irrelevant.
-Thus, we neglect the zero-order terms and, comparing the coefficients of the quadratic terms in Eqs. (\ref{eq:2}) and (\ref{eq:phase metasurface}), we find that a near-resonance nonlocal structure of this type can replace a portion of free space of length
+Thus, we neglect the zero-order terms and, comparing the coefficients of the quadratic terms in Eqs. (\ref{eq:2}) and (\ref{eq:phase metasurface}), we find that a near-resonance structure of this type can replace a portion of free space of length